You made it through cosmetology school (1200 hours!). You are only one step away from your dream career in Florida!

 Step 2: Schedule Your Exam

 Once the examination application has been approved by the cosmetology board office, you will receive a written notification from the board’s examination vendor, Pearson VUE, to schedule a date and time for your cosmetology examination.
 Once you have received your notice from Pearson Vue, go to their website, choose your exam, and create an account.
+You will also have the option to take the exam in English or Spanish.

 To create an account and schedule your exam, you will need: